 (answer: 45,000 slates and 90,000 copper nails.)

 How many pieces of terra cotta decorate the Cathedral?
 What about terra cotta gargoyles?

 (answer: 1,000 pieces of terra cotta and 16 terra cotta gargoyles in the steeples.)

 Donations for the upkeep of this beautiful edifice are greatly needed and appreciated.
-They may be placed in the depository in the rear of the church or mailed to:
+They may be placed in the depository in the rear of the church, click here to donate on-line, or mail to:

 The Cathedral of St. John the Baptist

 Holy Oils Ambry

 The Ambry stands in the east corner of the Cathedral’s north transept.
 Originally, the carved marble sections were tabernacles on the side altars.
 In renovations that took place in 2000, Monsignor William O’Neill, the rector of the Cathedral, had them fitted with doors and inlaid granite to create the Ambry.
 The three bronze doors were crafted in Como, Italy and the compartments are lined with granite from Poland.
 Vessels containing Holy Oils are stored in the Ambry.
 The oils are blessed each year during Holy Week at a special Chrism Mass.
 After the Mass, priests carry oils to each parish for use when anointing the sick, newly baptized, and newly confirmed members of the Church.
 The oil is also used for consecrating altars for ordination to the priesthood, and during Confirmation.

 The Main Altar is the central focus of the Mass.
 At each Mass, bread and wine become the Body and Blood of Christ to be shared with the faithful who gather to celebrate.
 Through the reliving of the Last Supper, Catholics partaking of the Eucharist join in solidarity with Christ Jesus.